Blue-Net-Reflections-LLC/voter-ai-chat/design/ga/ga-voter-profile-page.md

 - A static map image showing the voter's zoomed-in location (if available). *Future: Add link to interactive map page.*
   - **Static Map Implementation:** The map will be generated using the Mapbox Static Images API.
 The frontend component will construct the URL using the voter's longitude and latitude (obtained from the `geom` field via the profile API).
 A suitable zoom level (e.g., 15), map dimensions (e.g., 300x200), the `dark-v11` style, and a marker overlay (e.g., `pin-s+e55e5e({lon},{lat})`) will be included.
 The public Mapbox access token (`NEXT_PUBLIC_MAPBOX_TOKEN`) will be appended.
 The final URL will be used as the `src` for an `<img>` tag.
   - **Note:** The backend API must extract longitude and latitude from the `geom` field (using `ST_X(geom)` and `ST_Y(geom)`) and include them in the response.
-- List of other voters at the resident address (names and registration numbers with links to their profiles).
+- List of other voters at the resident address:
+  - Full Name (with link to their profile)
+  - Registration Number
+  - Status (Active/Inactive)
+  - Gender
+  - Age (calculated from birth_year)
 - Included in redistricting (Yes/No flag, potentially listing affected districts if applicable).

 - Precincts & Districts